SwarmMarkets/chain-wiki/src/shared/enums/README.md

 - **Enum Members:** Use `UPPERCASE_SNAKE_CASE` for the enum member names.
 Each member should clearly represent a distinct value within the enum (e.g., `ERC20`, `ERC721`).

-- **Values:** Assign string values to enum members that clearly describe the purpose of the member.
-These should be meaningful and consistent with the context in which they are used.
+- **Values:** They should be meaningful and consistent with the context in which they are used.

 ### Example